bartikiel/bartikiel/README.md

 - 👋 Hello, I’m Bartosz!
 - 👀 I’m interested in IT- especialy programming, rollerblading and fitness.
 - 🌱 I’m currently learning front-end technologies like HTML/CSS/JS, back-end technologies like Java and Python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for employment in a junior position (front-end, back-end or testing).
 - 📫 You can reach me by mail: bartikiel@gmail.com

 <!---